rohitRaikhy/Scalable-Distributed-Systems/Project_3/README.md

 ### Summary

+The scope of work includes learning of the two phase commit protocol and using the RMI framework in java to achieve RPC.
+RMI framework is used to perform remote method calls on another machine to send/receive data using client/server/coordinator architecture.
+Networking, operating systems and RMI was needed for the project.
+Docker was used to create an image for the server, and 5 server containers are created.
+Port mapping is used for the containers to communicate with one another using TCP.
+The server has the ability to handle multi threaded requests, expception handling was needed to complete this scope of work.
+The key concepts of performing RPC is covered, understanding that RPC can be used to utilize greater resources on remote machine to perform computationally extensive work is realized.
+The two phase commit protocol is used to create conistency among the 5 replicated servers, if a PUT or DELETE request is given from the client.
+If a server is down or a request cannot be handled, then a rollback method is called to undo any changes on the distributed system.

+For the future one can use better exception handling when dealing with data requests and better parsing of user data to make the program more robust.
+This is a introduction to RPC as well as the the two phase commit protocol and in the scope of assignemnt the program may throw some errors.
+A queue can be used to priortize requests coming into the server from multiple clients.
+A message service can also be used like message queues through a framework like rabbitmq to post to clients messages needed about the service.

 #### Build docker image and run containers using shell script
 ![Screen Shot 2021-11-14 at 12 05 48 PM](https://user-images.githubusercontent.com/35156624/141690781-0be22900-702c-4e5b-9812-d763b52a2842.png)
 #### Check to see if containers running